ghc/ghc/docs/users_guide/debugging.rst

     Make the pattern match exhaustiveness checker be *real* chatty about what it is up to.

+.. ghc-flag:: -ddump-cs-trace
+    :shortdesc: Trace constraint solver
+    :type: dynamic

+    Make the constraint solver be *real* chatty about what it is up to.

 .. ghc-flag:: -ddump-rn-stats
     :shortdesc: Renamer stats
     :type: dynamic